 Hemp seeds as food

-Find out about pending law changes to allow hemp seed to be sold as food, who is managing these changes, and how you can have your say.
+Find out about pending law changes to allow hemp seed to be sold as food and who is managing these changes.

 Hemp seed to be legalised as food

 On 28 April 2017, trans-Tasman ministers approved a change to the Australia New Zealand Food Standards Code.
 The change will allow the use of hemp seed as a food for human consumption.
-However, the Government has to change some laws before that can happen.
-Changes will be needed to regulations under the following legislation:
+The New Zealand Government has been working to change some laws to enable that to happen.
+Changes are required to regulations under the:

 - Food Act 2014